Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Higher-order models

+There are naively six choices for the set of $\x^4$ and $\y$, but there are actually five choices because $\y$ is degenerate when we choose (\ref{eq:F2first_ustar}).
+We can determine the physical choice by imposing that the results reduces to those in the linear theory under taking $e\to0$, i.e., $\lim_{e\to0} \x = 1$ and $\lim_{e\to0}\y = 0$.
+In the current case, only the choice of eq.~(\ref{eq:F2third_ustar}) and the positive sign for the double sign in (\ref{eq:hp_F2}) agrees with the desired behavior.
+For this reason, we choose (\ref{eq:F2third_ustar}) then $\x$ is given by

-The current density is obtained by substituting these results into eq.~(\ref{eq:eom_F2}) evaluated at $u=u_*$:
+The current density is obtained by substituting these results into Eq.~(\ref{eq:eom_F2}) evaluated at $u=u_*$:

-We choose $j>0$ for $e>0$, which corresponds to choosing the positive sign for the double sign in (\ref{eq:hp_F2}).
-The location where patchwork occurs in figure \ref{fig:j_contours_F2} and the value of $j_{\text{phys}}$ we numerically found are given by substituting $e=2$ and $c=1$ to the above equations.
+Our choice correctly leads the result of $j>0$ for $e>0$, which corresponds to choosing the positive sign for the double sign in (\ref{eq:hp_F2}).
+The location where patchwork occurs in Fig.~\ref{fig:j_contours_F2} and the value of $j_{\text{phys}}$ we numerically found are given by substituting $e=2$ and $c=1$ to the above equations.

 Let us check the validity of our computations by comparing them with the results from the DBI theory (\ref{eq:DBI_Lagrangian}).
 The action of the DBI theory can be expanded as

 If we employ the ansatz (\ref{eq:ansatz_EF}), the each term contributes as